cs-4241-2023/shortstack/README.md

 of the categories to help make things look better.
 The result didn't look as nice as I hoped but the flexbox structure is there.

 The delete function removes a guess the user has made.
 The modify function lets the user change one of the losses to a win, despite their guess.
 Both of these go from the first matching instance of in the data to the latest.
-All the buttons, input fields and texts feilds are controlled by bootstrap/
+All the buttons, input fields, texts field and custom table for the leaderboard are controlled by bootstrap.

+Also to run on Glitch, keep line 102 on server.improved.js commented out.
+To run it locally it needs to be uncommented.